fhiso/basic-concepts/patterns.md

 If a character range has two *class characters* the second MUST NOT have a numerically lesser code point than the first.

 A single-*class character* *character range* defines the singleton set containing only the character that its *class character* represents.
-A two-character *character range* defines the set of all *characters* whose code point is
+A two-character *character range* defines the set of all *characters* with code points that are both

-- numerically greater than or equal to the code point of the *character* that the first *class character* represents
+- numerically greater than or equal to the code point of the *character* that the first *class character* represents, and
-- numerically less than or equal to the code point of the *character* that the second *class character* represents
+- numerically less than or equal to the code point of the *character* that the second *class character* represents.

 ##### Negative Character Class
 A **negative character class** is a set of one or more *character ranges*, preceded by U+005E `^`, within brackets.